ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 [REQUIREMENT 6](#requirement-6-assessment): An information risk assessment for each offshore location must be conducted by the Offshoring Company or organisation.
 This risk assessment must be subject to review and acceptance by MoJ IA.
 This should include an IS1 Risk Assessment, an assessment against ISO27001 controls, and a "Delta Assessment" setting out any HMG requirements that may be unenforceable, any variations to HMG policy that may be required, and how it is proposed to address these Deltas.
 A Privacy Impact Assessment (PIA), taking into account local legal considerations at the offshore location, must also be conducted.
 The risks, and the costs of mitigating the risks, must be balanced against the benefits to be gained from outsourcing.
 A Risk Management Plan must be developed and maintained to identify the mitigations required to address offshoring risks and estimate the costs of implementing these mitigations.

 An information risk assessment for the offshore location must be conducted.
 This must include an IS1 Risk Assessment in line with current HMG guidance.
-It must also include an assessment of physical, procedural, personnel and technical measures at the offshore location set against the ISO27001 requirements and highlighting the additional controls in place to address the concerns set out within HMG Good Practice Guide 6 [Ref, B] for specific ISO27001 controls.
+It must also include an assessment of physical, procedural, personnel and technical measures at the offshore location set against the ISO27001 requirements and highlighting the additional controls in place to address the concerns set out within HMG Good Practice Guide 6 [CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010] for specific ISO27001 controls.
 It must also include a "Delta Assessment" setting out any HMG requirements that may be unenforceable, any variations to HMG policy that may be required, and how it is proposed to address these deltas.

 The high-level information risk assessment is required at the proposal stage, prior to contract negotiations.
 This must be developed incrementally into a more detailed risk assessment as the project progresses.
 This risk assessment must take into account all assets to be offshored and the specific Threat Assessment for the offshore location and/or personnel.
-The risk assessment must meet the requirements of both HMG IS1 [Ref, G] and HMG GPG6 [Ref, B].
-The requirements of HMG IS6 [Ref, C] relating to personal data can be more difficult to meet in an offshore context, so particular care must be taken to ensure that the PIA takes the offshore location into account and offshore elements of the contract are compliant with IS6.
+The risk assessment must meet the requirements of both [HMG IS1](https://www.ncsc.gov.uk/guidance/technical-risk-assessment-and-risk-treatment-is1-2-supplement) and HMG GPG6 \[CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010\].
+The requirements of [HMG IS6][hmgis6] relating to personal data can be more difficult to meet in an offshore context, so particular care must be taken to ensure that the PIA takes the offshore location into account and offshore elements of the contract are compliant with IS6.

 A Risk Management Plan is essential to address the risks identified through offshoring.
 As well as providing evidence that the supplier has adequately considered these risks, this will also provide the basis for estimating the cost overhead of mitigating offshoring risks, enabling a more accurate assessment of whether offshoring truly represents value for money.
 For example, the cost of provisioning a suitably segregated technical environment to support offshore development work; combined with the cost of providing a suitably secure link to enable remote access for offshore workers; and the cost of sending out suitably trained personnel for regular inspections of an overseas site; may significantly erode any cost savings.